ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesSettingsApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new SettingsApi(httpClient, config, httpClientHandler);
-            var autoCleanupRequestDto = new AutoCleanupRequestDto?(); // AutoCleanupRequestDto? | The auto-clearing request parameters. (optional)
+            var autoCleanupRequestDto = new AutoCleanupRequestDto?(); // AutoCleanupRequestDto? | The request parameters for updating the trash bin auto-clearing setting. (optional)

             try
             {